 Increasing recruitment of women cannot be achieved overnight.
 Hamamatsu Photonics mainly recruits science students, of whom the percentage of women is typically low.
 To redress this imbalance, we believe that active measures are necessary and will continue to be needed in the future.

 We joined the “Riko Challenge” initiative led by the Gender Equality Bureau Cabinet Office, with the aim of stimulating the interest of female junior-high and high school students in careers in science and engineering.
-In 2021, we conducted online light seminars and workshops, and informal meetings with our female employees.
+In 2022, we conducted online light seminars and workshops, and informal meetings with our female employees.
 We believe that these programs helped them choose their career paths.
-In the previous time, the participants were in Shizuoka Prefecture only, but this time students in and out of the Prefecture attended our programs.
-(August 19, 2021)
+(August 23, 2022)

 At Hamamatsu Photonics we believe that everyone can train themselves through their daily work to discover things only they can do.
 We continuously strive to employ people with disabilities, encouraging them to develop their own areas of work specialization.
 The Company’s rate of employment of people with disabilities is as follows.

 |Employment rate of people with disabilities||Statutory employment rate|

 Hamamatsu PhotoAgri, a wholly owned subsidiary, was established on April 3, 2017.
 As of December 15, 2022, this company employs seven people with disabilities.

 This company will continue to employ more people with disabilities as a special subsidiary company.